Thunder Force III16-Bit Firepower

 - Pure horizontal focus: by dropping the overhead stages of earlier entries, it sharpens the series into a cleaner, faster identity.

-- Weapon rhythm: speed control, instant weapon switching, and smart route planning make survival feel active rather than passive.
+- Weapon rhythm: speed control, instant weapon switching, and route planning make survival feel active rather than passive.

 - 16-bit spectacle: giant bosses, aggressive art direction, and parallax-heavy backgrounds give it real Mega Drive prestige.